keithjgrant/Taming-CSS/Crawling/chapter3.md

 Specificity is determined by the selectors of the conflicting declarations.
 For instance, `.bar .bar`, with two class names, has a higher specificity than `.bar`, which has only one.
 The exact rules of specificity are as follows:  If a style is inline, it wins.
 Otherwise, the selector with the most ids wins (i.e., it is more specific).
 If that results in a tie, the selector with the most classes wins.
 If that results in a tie, the selector with the most tag names wins.

-A common way to write this is to count each of them up and separate the sums by commas.
-So `#foo .bar p` has a specificity of 1,1,1.  `ul li` has a specificity of 0,0,2.
-A specificity of 1,0,0 wins over a specificity of 0,2,2, and even over 0,0,10 (though I don't recommend ever writing selectors as long as one with 10 tags).
+A common way to write this is to count each of them up and separate the amounts by commas.
+So `#foo .bar p`, with one id, one class, and one tag, has a specificity of "1,1,1".  `ul li`, with two tags but no ids or classes, has a specificity of 0,0,2.
+Then it is a simple matter of comparing the numbers to determine which selector is more specific.
+A specificity of 1,0,0 wins over a specificity of 0,2,2, and even over 0,0,10 (though I don't recommend ever writing selectors as long as one with 10 tags) because the first number (ids) is of the most importance.

 Let's look back at part of our CSS from earlier: